qdufrois/foodboxes/README.md

 ## The Application

 This application displays a prototype of a foodboxes management website.
-This was a training to use Django and a mysql database.
-You can checkout the different types of foodboxes, vote for your favorite one and add a comment on your experience.
-You have access to the informations of all the customers, including their subscriptions and related orders.
+This was a training to use Django and a mysql database.You can checkout the different types of foodboxes, vote for your favorite one and add a comment on your experience.You have access to the informations of all the customers, including their subscriptions and related orders.
+You also have access to a custom administration:
+user: quentin
+password: agagou
+Feel free to try it out!!